 - Buying email lists and cold email marketing

 Inbound is the new school of marketing.
-The term describes a less intrusive, more personalised form of marketing that aims to spark a two-way conversation and build a relationship with prospects in order to sell.
-It’s about giving customers what they need to purchase.
+The term describes a less intrusive, more personalised form of marketing that aims to spark a mutual dialogue and build a relationship with prospects in order to sell.
+It’s about giving customers what they need to purchase, rather than pushing them to buy.

 Inbound methods include: